tjvantoll/articles/sign-in-with-apple/article.md

 ![An example of ‘Sign in with Apple’ in action in a sample app](sign-in-with-apple.jpg) _An example of ‘Sign in with Apple’ in action in a sample app._

-If you choose to hide you email, Apple will generate a randomly generated Apple-hosted email address, which will receive all messages on your behalf, and forward them to your legitimate email address.
+If you choose to hide your email, Apple will create a randomly generated Apple-hosted email address, which will receive all messages on your behalf, and forward them to your legitimate email address.

 This workflow alleviates many of the privacy concerns associated with similar SSO solutions from companies like Google and Facebook.
 If a shady service sells your email to an advertiser, you’ll be able to easily turn off email forwarding to stop the unwanted spam.
 Even better, if your generated email address gets exposed in a data breach, you can rest assured, as your Apple-generated email address is unique, therefore hackers will be unable to use that address in subsequent attacks.

-It’s an elegant solution to a common problem, a solution that the likes of Google and Facebook might be hesitant to replicate, because each are companies that earn the bulk of their revenue from advertisers—advertisers that very much like to track users by their email address around the Web.
+It’s an elegant solution to a common problem; a solution that the likes of Google and Facebook might be hesitant to replicate, because each are companies that earn the bulk of their revenue from advertisers—advertisers that very much like to track users by their email address around the Web.
 Because Apple does not rely on a similar revenue model, they’re uniquely positioned to innovate and offer users a privacy-focused authentication option.
 That being said, Apple is not without its own motives.

 ## The drama